 ECSS-E-ST-32-01_0810164

-For a low-risk fracture item, the result of the damage threat assessment shall be that, as a result of damage inspection and protection, no damage larger than the visual damage threshold is expected.
+For a low-risk fracture item, the result of the damage threat assessment shall be that, as a result of damage NDT and protection, no damage larger than the visual damage threshold is expected.

 ECSS-E-ST-32-01_0810165

-A low-risk fracture item shall be inspected, as a minimum, by close visual inspection covering hundred per cent of the item before each flight, in addition to NDI during manufacturing.
+A low-risk fracture item shall be inspected, as a minimum, by close visual testing covering hundred per cent of the item before each flight, in addition to NDT during manufacturing.

 ECSS-E-ST-32-01_0810166